ptavaressilva/MERN_app_CI-CD_pipeline/README.md

 - Nodemon (backend)
 - MongoDB (database)

-Additional containers are used to build the static Reacty content and pass it to the Nginx container at build, and .
+Additional containers are used to build the static Reacty content of the client and server, and then pass it to the Nginx and Node containers respectively.

 ![Environment containers and volumes](https://raw.githubusercontent.com/ptavaressilva/final_devops_project/master/img/architecture.png)